entur/gha-security/README-docker-scan.md

 **Pull Request:**

-Pull request notifications are by default enabled, and can be disabled using scanner config.
+Pull request notifications will comment on current pull request after a scan, and are by default enabled.
+To disable pull request notifications see [Docker Scan config](#docker-scan-config) section.

+### Known issues
+* Notifications fetches alerts before allowlist changes happen for Docker Scan.
+* Notifications will always be sent out when an alert with severity matching or higher than threshold exists.
+  * You can skip notifications step by adding `[skip-notifications]` in current commit message.

 ## Docker Scan config